spatie/laravel-multitenancy/docs/using-tasks-to-prepare-the-environment/creating-your-own-task.md

 }
 ```

 The `makeCurrent` function will be called when making a tenant current.
-A common thing to do whould be to dynamically change some configuration values.
+A common thing to do would be to dynamically change some configuration values.

 `forgetCurrent` will be called when forgetting a tenant.
 This function should restore the original environment.
 An important thing to note is that `SwitchTenantTask` are singletons, so you could store the original values as a property and reach for them later.

 Here is an example implementation where we are going to use a prefix when a tenant is current, and clear out that prefix when forgetting the tenant.

 ```php
 namespace Spatie\Multitenancy\Tasks;